AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting/understand-fields-lists-reports.md

 </tr>
 <tr>
 <td> <p>Budgeted Start Date</p> </td>
+<td> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: I am leaving this in for quicksilver, too, because the field does exist in QS as well - Pandora won't hide it going forward so we need to document it because it still pulls in reports)</p>
-<td> <p>This is a deprecated field that shows the date when the budgeting of resources starts, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.&nbsp;The field is available in project and task reports.&nbsp;</p> </td>
+--> <p>This is a deprecated field that shows the date when the budgeting of resources starts, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.&nbsp;The field is available in project and task reports.&nbsp;</p> </td>
 </tr>
 <tr>
 <td>Completion Day</td>